-- V. Establish structures and procedures to permit the Board to function independently of management. - VI.
+- VI.
 Recommend Board committees and their composition, including the independence of the members nominated thereto; review the need for, and the performance and suitability of, those committees; and make such adjustments as are deemed necessary from time to time, all in conjunction with the Chair and the relevant committees of the Board. - VII.
-Oversee the development, implementation and disclosure of the ongoing trustee education program including, as appropriate, education sessions on the REIT's business by way of presentations and operating site visits, individual or group education sessions from internal personnel or external consultants on topics of importance to trustees and the REIT, and recommended formal educational opportunities through appropriate organizations to be made available to individual trustees and paid for by the REIT. - VIII.
-Assess and report to the Board with respect to the new trustees' orientation program of the REIT. - IX.
-Monitor compliance with, and review and approve, if considered appropriate, all proposed waivers to, the REIT's Code of Business Conduct and Ethics. - X. Conduct an annual performance evaluation of the Committee and each of its members.
+Oversee the development, implementation and disclosure of the ongoing Trustee education program including, as appropriate, education sessions on the REIT's business by way of presentations and operating site visits, individual or group education sessions from internal personnel or external consultants on topics of importance to Trustees and the REIT, and recommended formal educational opportunities through appropriate organizations to be made available to individual Trustees and paid for by the REIT. - VIII.
+Assess and report to the Board with respect to the new Trustees' orientation program of the REIT. - IX.
+Monitor compliance with, and review and approve, if considered appropriate, all proposed waivers to the REIT's Code of Business Conduct and Ethics. - X. Conduct an annual performance evaluation of the Committee and each of its members.